Special-K-s-Flightsim-Bots/DCSServerBot/plugins/punishment/README.md

     weight: 0
 DCS.openbeta_server:
   exemptions:
+  - ucid:
+    - 'aabbccddee'          # Do not punish the users with these UCIDs
+    - 'eeggffjjjs'
+  - discord:
-  - discord: '@everyone'    # Do not punish members of your Discord (that are linked) on this server
+    - '@everyone'           # Do not punish members of your Discord (that are linked) on this server
-  - discord: 'Moderators'   # Do not punish your own moderators (Discord role, not bot role!) on this server
+    - 'Moderators'          # Do not punish your own moderators (Discord role, not bot role!) on this server
 ```
 ### Penalties
 The number of penalty points that a player "earns", is configured here.
 Collisions are hits where the players aircraft is being used as a weapon.